-Depending on where you are looking to rent in Italy, it will be very difficult or very easy to find a living space.
+Depending on where you are looking long term rental in Italy, it will be very difficult or very easy to find a living space.
 In Italy’s beautiful cities—Milan, Florence, Rome—homes can be difficult to find and you will have better luck searching outside of the city, where you will also get more space for a lower price.
 Milan, in recent years, has become overcrowded due to it being the city with the most opportunity: not only does it include the best university for law and economics, but many major international companies are headquartered or maintain offices there.

 The first step, of course, is figuring out where you would like to live.
 Italy’s regions are all very different from each other due to their long history.
 There are plenty of resources online for browsing and comparing homes, villas, apartments, and so on, but it is never wise to only go by what you see online.
 If you are serious about purchasing a home in Italy then it is a necessity to see the home in person, otherwise, you run the risk of encountering any number of problems after closing a deal from abroad.
 It is not something to be done on a whim.

-Renting in Italy, whether it’s an apartment or a house is very different, especially if you are coming from the United States.
+Long term renting in Italy, whether it’s an apartment or a house is very different, especially if you are coming from the United States.
 If you want to rent a house in Italy, you must have your contract registered for it to be considered a legally binding contract.
 If the owner or seller of the property tells you this is not necessary, then you might want to start looking at another property.
 Only rentals under 30 days do not need to be registered.
 For the contract to be considered registered and legal, either you or the owner have to send a copy to the Italian tax authorities (the Agenzia delle Entrate).
 You can do this electronically or by visiting the office in person, and—of course— paying the related taxes.

 This is an interesting option, if the seller agrees to it.
 Rent to buy is just as its name suggests, you and the seller agree upon a price to be paid monthly, at the end of which the renter becomes the new owner of the property.
 If you wish to learn more about this option, you can consult our full article “Rent to Buy in Italy” which covers the topic more in-depth.